Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 #### Kayak

-The kayaking sport profile is already known to implement heavy filtering, just like stand up paddling.
+The kayaking sport profile is already known to implement heavy filtering / smoothing, just like the stand up paddling profile.

-This can be seen when comparing the FIT records (blue) against the data from a Motion GPS (red).
+This can be seen when comparing the speeds in FIT records (blue) against the speeds from a Motion GPS (red).

 ![kayak-speedreader](img/kayak-speedreader.png)

-The GPS metadata (orange) is clearly not the raw Doppler-derived speeds, but appears to use similar filtering to the windsurfing sport profile.
-Note the presence of peculiar drop-offs in the speed, just like the windsurfing example.
+The GPS metadata (orange) is clearly not the raw Doppler-derived speeds, but appears to use similar filtering to the windsurfing profile.
+Note it also includes the peculiar drop-offs in the speed, just like the windsurfing profile.

 ![kayak-fit](img/kayak-fit.png)